 The good news is that if you’re just starting to figure things out, you don’t need to start from scratch.
-Here’s how the web’s top marketers get things done:
+Here’s how top marketers get things done:

 #1 – Seth Godin stays away from distractions like Twitter and blog comments.

 One reason Godin is so prolific?
-He avoids spending his energy and attention on distractions that don’t matter to his work – and in Godin’s case, those distractions include Twitter and blog comments.
+He avoids spending his energy and attention on distractions that don’t matter to his work.
+In Godin’s case, those distractions include Twitter and blog comments.
 In an interview with Ad Age, he said:

 “What works for me of course won’t work for everyone.
 But for me, the issues are distraction, time management, the little voice of self-doubt and the desire to push through the Dip of mattering.
 Comments and Twitter are like a Fresnel lens.
 You can use them to focus attention if you’re very disciplined and very good, or, if you’re like me, you’ll end up finding your energy and attention diffused into a maelstrom, lost to the winds of inanity, anger or trivia.
 It’s in my DNA.
 I can’t do it, just as I can’t read in the car.”

-How to use this tip: Evaluate how you spend time and figure out the tasks that give you great returns and really help you accomplish your goals.
-If you find that you’re doing a lot of busywork that doesn’t really matter, even if you think you “should” be doing them, it might be a good idea to minimize the time you spend on them or drop them altogether.
+How to use this tip: Evaluate how you spend time.
+Figure out the tasks that give you great returns and helps you accomplish your goals.
+If you find that you’re doing a lot of busywork that doesn’t really matter, it might be a good idea to minimize the time you spend on those tasks or drop them altogether.

 #2 – Belle Beth Cooper dramatically shortened her writing time by working only until noon.

 Belle Beth Cooper joined Buffer in 2013 as their first Content Crafter, regularly writing posts that got tens of thousands of social media shares.
 As a result of her work with Buffer, Forbes named her as one of the Top 10 Online Marketers to Follow in 2014.
 While working with Buffer, Cooper was also writing on her personal blog, as well as the blog for Exist, a personal analytics startup that she founded.
-This workload meant that each week, she was writing three to four posts for Buffer plus another one or two posts for Exist – and all these posts are high-quality and deeply researched.
+This workload meant that each week, she was writing 3 to 4 posts for Buffer plus another one or two posts for Exist.
+And all these posts are high-quality and deeply researched.

 A major factor of Cooper’s prolific output was her ability to shorten the time she spent writing posts.
 What typically took her two days to accomplish became reduced to a four-hour task.
 Here’s how she explained it: